philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 ## Step 2: Structifying

-Now that we've normalized, the next transformation is to replace binding entries with instead binding rows.
+Now that we've normalized out the nonlinear patterns, the next transformation is to replace binding variables to row entries with instead binding variables to rows.

 We can show this struct convention in souffle.
 We make a type to encode the full row and now we bind variables `edge0` and `path0` to this full row struct and extract its fields.